 The most common comment is “WOW”, followed by one of two scenarios, you and your group stand there with your mouth slightly open in awe (don’t worry we still do it too), or you run around so excited you don’t know where to start.
 If you need to, grab one of us and get oriented, we generally wear red t-shirts or hoodies that say Rye Airfield on the front and Ramp Camp on the back with a big ol’ STAFF across the shoulders.

 One of the first things you see when you enter the park is our admissions area about 15′ ahead, just to your right is our First Timers check-in counter.
-This is where you fill out our waiver if you plan to use the park.
+This is where you fill out our waiver on an iPad if you haven’t already done it in advance.
 In general, if you show up in the half hour window that encompasses the end of a session and the first 15 minutes or so of the next session, there will be a decent size group of people coming and going in the lobby.
 Once a session starts, this area is pretty much cleared out since most everybody hits the park to ride.
 If you are just checking the park out and want to get your action sports fix, you don’t need a waiver to hang and watch.
 We have skate and bike pros that call Rye Airfield home and it is a given that on pretty much anyday one of them will be hanging around.
-A few of the locals that we have watched grow up before our eyes include Nolan Munroe, Briant Hunt and Aaron Smith.
+A few of the locals that we have watched grow up before our eyes include X Games medalists Matt Ray & Nolan Munroe plus other raw talent like Josh Dirksen, Clint Reynolds, Nils Qvorford, Brian Hunt and Aaron Smith.
 Each of these guys are super rad and always willing to talk.